pylelab/USalign/readme.txt

 ===============================================================================
+   TM-align: protein and RNA structure alignment by TM-score superposition.

-   This is a re-implementation of TM-align algorithm in C++.
-This program was written by (in chronological order) Jianyi Yang, Jianjie Wu, Sha Gong and Chengxin Zhang at the Yang Zhang lab, Department of Computational Medicine and Bioinformatics, University of Michigan, 100 Washtenaw Avenue, Ann Arbor, MI 48109-2218.
+   This program was written by (in chronological order) Jianyi Yang, Jianjie Wu, Sha Gong and Chengxin Zhang at Yang Zhang lab, Department of Computational Medicine and Bioinformatics, University of Michigan, 100 Washtenaw Ave, Ann Arbor, MI 48109-2218.
    Please report issues to yangzhanglab@umich.edu

    Reference to cite:
    Y Zhang, J Skolnick.
 Nucl Acids Res 33, 2302-9 (2005)